The “functional scanner” – precise, quick and with Splitex integration

 Enables material-specific display of scans and design elements, e.g. telescope crowns

-In-house fabrication of customized bars made from Ceramill Sintron (CrCo) or wax (for Windows 7)
+In-house fabrication of customised bars made from Ceramill Sintron (CrCo) or wax (for Windows 7)

-Ceramill M-Bars enable fabrication of customized bars made from Ceramill Sintron or Ceramill Wax.
+Ceramill M-Bars enable fab-rication of customised bars made from Ceramill Sintron or Ceramill Wax.
 Very differ-ent bar designs, placement of attachments and retention as well as punching out of holes can also be implemented.
 The bars can then be fabricated in-house using the Ceramill Motion 2 (5X).

 Therapeutic splints – functional and accurately fitting

-The Ceramill M-Splint was specially developed for the fabrication of customized therapeutic splints, which can be fabricated accurately fitting with interference-free functionality with the aid of the Ceramill Artex articulator.
+The Ceramill M-Splint was specially developed for the fabrication of customised therapeutic splints, which can be fabricated accurately fitting with interference-free functionality with the aid of the Ceramill Artex articulator.

 After the design, the splints can fabricated from the Ceramill Splintec PMMA blank using the Ceramill Motion 2 (5X).
 As a Class 2a medical device Ceramill Splintec is suitable for long-term use.